Palestinian officials say 32 killed in Israeli strikes on southern Gaza

 Israelis scrambled for bomb shelters as air raid sirens sounded and the orange glow of missiles streaked across the night sky.

-The Israeli military said it intercepted many of the incoming Iranian missiles, though some landed in central and southern Israel.
-Two people were lightly wounded by shrapnel, and a Palestinian was killed by a projectile in the occupied West Bank, but it was unclear where it was fired from.
+The Israeli military said it intercepted many of the incoming Iranian missiles, though some landed in central and southern Israel and two people were lightly wounded by shrapnel.

+Several missiles landed in the Israeli-occupied West Bank, where one of them killed a Palestinian worker from Gaza who had been stranded in the territory since the war broke out.

 Israeli Prime Minister Benjamin Netanyahu vowed to retaliate against Iran, which he said “made a big mistake tonight and it will pay for it.”